Norwich City F.C.: Friendship Trophy

 Each time they meet, Norwich and Sunderland contest the Friendship Trophy, a game dating back to the camaraderie forged between fans of the two clubs at the time of the 1985 League Cup final that they contested.
-Norwich are the current holders having beaten Sunderland 0–1 at the Stadium of Light on 27 August 2022 in the 2022–23 EFL Championship.
+Sunderland are the current champions as of 21 December 2024 having won 2-1 at the Stadium of Light.

 In popular culture

+In 1972 the Children's Film Foundation released a movie called The Boy Who Turned Yellow about a boy living in London who supports Norwich City.
+In the film, he and everyone and everything else on his tube train are turned yellow.
+That night he is visited by a yellow alien called Nick, short for electronic, who teaches him all about electricity.
+The link to the football club is used to explain why the boy already has so many yellow things in his bedroom.

 In the 2001 film Mike Bassett: England Manager, the eponymous hero, played by Ricky Tomlinson, rises to prominence as a result of success as manager of Norwich City, having won the 'Mr Clutch Cup'.
 The celebratory scenes of the open-top bus ride around the city were actually shot in St Albans, Hertfordshire, rather than Norwich.

 Norwich City Women

 Norwich City Women is the women's football club affiliated to Norwich City.
-Since 2022, they have been managed by Flo Allen, and currently compete in Division One South East, in the third tier of English women's football.
+Since 2022, the general manager is Flo Allen, and they currently compete in Division One South East, in the fourth tier of English women's football.
 Norwich City Women play their home games at The Nest, a 22 acre site at Horsford.